 We require all participants to have travel insurance with emergency evacuation coverage.
-Accidents can happen anywhere and the closest (basic) health post to us is a 3+ hour hike up and down a mountain (likely much longer if injured).
+Accidents can happen anywhere and the closest (very basic) health post to us is a 3+ hour hike up and down a mountain (likely much longer if injured).
 We hope that we will never use this but especially in these early stages we ask everyone to take appropriate precautions.

-There are lots of good travel insurance options out there which are pretty inexpensive.
+There are lots of good travel insurance options out there.
 The important thing for us is that the insurance covers emergency evacuation for medical, or other situations.
-We require a minimum of \$100,000 USD of emergency evacuation coverage.
-This should cover worst case scenario things like a helicopter evacuation and medically equipped planes.
-Normal medical insurance (at least in the US) does not cover this.
+We require a minimum of \$100,000 USD of emergency evacuation/ambulance coverage.
+This should cover worst case scenario things like a helicopter evacuation from our remote location and medically equipped planes.
+Normal medical insurance does not does not cover this.
 Also if someone does not have a regular medical insurance plan in their home country it is a good idea to get a travel plan that covers medical expenses.
-Most companies bundle it all together which can be nice because the travel insurance will cover out of pocket expenses your medical insurance will not cover.

-Some trip insurance that you can buy when purchasing your plane ticket cover emergency evacuation, but not all do and they are probably more stringent.
+Some trip insurance that you can buy when purchasing your plane ticket covers emergency evacuation, but not all do and they are probably more stringent.
 If you go this route you must buy the trip protection insurance for a round trip ticket.
 Generally any medical portion of the coverage is void after a short time (often around 2 weeks).
-Also with round trips we think many of these trip protection ticket add-ons only cover you for a max 30 days.
+Also with round trips many of these trip protection ticket add-ons only cover you for a max of 30 days.